kakearney/colinear-pkg/README.md

 Given a set of scattered points, this function determines whether any subsets of those points fall along a line.
-It also includes options to deal with small deviations for linearity.
+It also includes options to deal with small deviations from linearity.

 ### Syntax